lusis/lusis.github.com/source/_posts/2011-10-18-deploy-all-the-things.markdown

 System Administrators often pride ourselves on how cleverly and quickly we can solve a problem.
 It's good for our egos.
 It's not, however, good for our company.
 Take a little extra time and consider the longer term impact of what solution you're about to do.
 Step away from the desk and move.
 Consult peers.
 Many times I've come to the conclusion that my first instinct was the right one.
 However more often than not, I've come across another solution that would create less technical debt for us to deal with later.

 A correlary to this is the decision to 'fix it or kick it'.
-That is i'do we spend an unpredictable amount of time trying to solve some obscure issue or do we simply recreate the instance providing the service from our above configuration management'.
+That is 'Do we spend an unpredictable amount of time trying to solve some obscure issue or do we simply recreate the instance providing the service from our above configuration management'.
 If you've gone through the previous step, you have should have amazing code confidence in your infrastructure.
 This is very important to have with Amazon EC2 where you can have an instance perform worse overtime thanks to the wonders of oversubscription and noisy neighbors.

 Fuck that.
 Provision a new instance and run your smoke tests (I/O test for instance).
 If the smoke tests fail, throw it away and start a new one.
 It's amazing the freedom of movement afforded by being able to describe your infrastructure as code.